mondeja/wasm-pack-test-all/README.md

 To pass options to `cargo test`, use the `--` separator.

-Don't pass a path to `wasm-pack test` options, as it will be interpreted as a crate path.
+Don't pass a path to `wasm-pack test` options, as it will be interpreted as a crate path and `wasm-pack-test-all` will trigger an error.
 If you want to test a crate individually, use `wasm-pack test` directly.

 ### Examples